peterculture/culture-apparel-production/README.md

 deep link from index.html's "Add another method" button either; both of those entry points are hidden for workers too, but the live re-check is what actually stops it if someone still has the link.
-This is separate from (and layered on top of) `confirmManager()`'s existing destructive-action PIN re-check, which is unchanged and still treats admin + manager as equally "elevated" for that one purpose.
+This is separate from (and layered on top of) `confirmManager()`'s destructive-action PIN re-check, which still treats admin + manager as equally "elevated" for that one purpose.
+As of 2026-08-28 that re-check is **server-side**: there is no PIN in the browser any more, the typed PIN is a PERSONAL one checked against `WORKER_PINS` via `POST /api/worker-login`, and an already-elevated stored role no longer skips the prompt (it used to return early, so a tablet left signed in as a manager — the case the re-check exists for — was never asked for anything).
+Any manager's own PIN authorises the action regardless of who is signed in on that tablet. `confirmManager()` therefore returns a **Promise**: every call site must `await` it, because `!somePromise` is always false and an un-awaited guard silently confirms nothing.

 This is app-level auth, same caveat as `station.html`'s PIN gate: it's not a replacement for **Cloudflare Access** in front of the whole project and